 The app Food intolerances is a tool intended to help everybody who has been diagnosed of food intolerances.
 It covers a wide field of different subjects:

-• Histamine intolerance and Mastocytosis (histamine content of foods, histamine liberators and DAO inhibitors)
+- Histamine intolerance and Mastocytosis (considers histamine and tyramine contents of food, histamine liberators and DAO inhibitors)

 The app Food Intolerances contains a substantial list of foods, food additives and drugs.
 Even after extensive research you often just want to know: what can I eat?
-Therefore you can find values and ratings of about 700 foods, clearly arranged in categories.
 The food list has a lot of exotic products that can bring more variety to your menu.

 View the app in action